cahillathehun/Final_Year_Project/docs/proposal/proposal.md

 ### Achievements

 > What functions will the project provide?
 Who will the users be?

 The program will be a simulation using BOIDS to simulate flocking behaviours, demonstrating a form of swarm intelligence.

+This program will also be demonstrating multiple users being hosted on a single instance.

 ### Justification